marovira/helios-ml/docs/source/plugins.rst

 Resuming Optuna Studies
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Similar to the ability of the :py:class`~helios.trainer.Trainer` to resume training in the event of a failure or cancellation, Helios ships with a system to allow Optuna studies to resume.
+Similar to the ability of the :py:class:`~helios.trainer.Trainer` to resume training in the event of a failure or cancellation, Helios ships with a system to allow Optuna studies to resume.
 The system is split into two halves: restoring the state of the samplers and restoring trials that failed while preserving trials that completed.
 Let's start by